 Srim

-SRIM (pronounced “shreem”) is traditionally described as a mantra of abundance and growth.
-Where HRIM activates, SRIM stabilizes and nourishes.
+Srim (pronounced “shreem”) is traditionally described as a mantra of abundance and growth.
+Where Hrim activates, Srim stabilizes and nourishes.
 It draws in what supports life rather than pushing outward with force.
-In classical teaching, SRIM is associated with prosperity, beauty, and emotional well-being.
+In classical teaching, Srim is associated with prosperity, beauty, and emotional well-being.
 Not just money — but the conditions that allow something to thrive.
 It’s considered a heart-centered sound, linked more to feeling and receptivity than intensity.
-If HRIM is solar and energizing, SRIM is lunar and calming.
-Practically, SRIM is useful when you want steadiness, support, or emotional ease.
+If Hrim is solar and energizing, Srim is lunar and calming.
+Practically, Srim is useful when you want steadiness, support, or emotional ease.
 It’s a good mantra for restoring balance, softening anxiety, and reinforcing a sense of enoughness.
 Repetition builds quiet confidence and helps you settle into trust rather than effort.